-Are you looking for Mackinac Island information to help you plan your Mackinac Island vacation?
-Mackinac Island is off of the eastern shores of northern Michigan.
+Are you looking for Mackinac Island information to help you plan your next vacation?
+This unique destination is located off of the eastern shores of northern Michigan.

 There are terrific historic Hotels and quaint Bed & Breakfasts located on the Island.
 Many people go to the Island for a day and others stay for a week or even longer.